Seven Proven Ways to Fight Deportation in California

 Q5: Will applying for PD hurt my case if it’s denied?
 Usually no. Even if PD is denied, the evidence assembled can strengthen other forms of relief.

 Q6: How long does removal defense take?
-It varies widely based on the court’s calendar, type of relief, background checks, and appeals.
+It varies widely based on the court’s calendar, the type of relief, background checks, and appeals.
 Some cases resolve in months; complex cases can take years.